janderkkotlarski/beatalizer/README.md

 # beatalizer
-a simple visualizer for music with adjustable
+a simple 3D visualizer for music with adjustable BPM options